Posts

 Image

-Janet was a school teacher in rural Iowa.
+Janet was a schoolteacher in rural Iowa.
 They called it Deer Creek Community, just outside Fort Dodge.
-I dont think it qualified as a one-horse town, but it did have a 2-room school.
-Janet had the lower half, grades 1-4.
-Walter, who double-dutied as the school principal, had the upper grades, 5-8.
-Today they might call it a "self-contained classroom," a throw-back to an older, slower and simpler time, where teachers teach all subjects, but back then, it was " de rigueur ," what was expected - especially in small parochial schools like this one.
-So, Janet taught the Four R's - readin', writin', 'rithmetic, and religion - at Trinity Lutheran School.
+It was so small that I don't think it qualified as a one-horse town, but it did have a 2-room school where Janet taught the lower half, grades 1-4, and Walter, who double-dutied as the school principal, managed the upper grades, 5-8.
+Today they might call these "self-contained classrooms," a special circumstance where teachers teach all subjects, but back then, it was " de rigueur ," especially in small, rural parochial schools like this one.
+So, Janet taught the Four R's - readin', writin', 'rithmetic, and religion - every day to the first thru fourth graders at Trinity Lutheran School.
 One afternoon, Janet was working after school, grading papers and planning for the next day.
-She heard a slight squeak of a chair across the hall, where Walter - Walt to his friends, Wally to his brothers, and Mr. Meyer to students, parents, and his singular co-worker - was also working in his classroom, ...
+She heard a slight squeak of a chair across the hall, where Walter - Walt to his friends, Wally to his brothers, and Mr. Meyer to students, parents, and Janet, his sing...

 A Birthday Candy Jar